-Graded banks and waterways will continue to be used to divert all water from the reshaped and revegetated areas prior to release from the site.
-Where possible, banks will be built with a stable outlet.
-If this cannot be achieved in the short term, or if necessary to drop the banks short, the downstream consequences will be assessed and if unacceptable, an alternate design will be adopted.
+Graded banks and waterways continued to be used to divert all water from the reshaped and revegetated areas prior to release from the site.
+Where possible, banks were built with a stable outlet.
+If this could not be achieved in the short term, or if necessary to drop the banks short, the downstream consequences were assessed and if unacceptable, an alternate design was adopted.

-The following control measures are employed at Donaldson in order to control erosion and sediment leaving the mine:
+The following control measures are employed at the mine in order to control erosion and sediment leaving site: